joeytwiddle/significant-white-space/README.md

 - Clear documentation, detection and warning of problematic code configurations.
 Easy to read definition of what is legal code structure, and list of the gotchas (common issues we cannot fix).

+  The best form for this might be to list all the options.
+When disabled, SWS should do nothing to the code, simply clone it.
+As each option is listed, we can explain its features and any the problems that it may cause.

 - If some problems we decide do not want to attempt to solve, because we do not want to increase complexity that far (e.g. situations where we really should parse string, char and regexp literals, comment blocks, etc.), then we should instead provide a covering set of tests/regexps that can look for potentially problematic situations and warn the user "I am not sure if this is bad or not, perhaps you could re-jigger it for me so I can regain confidence"; then a little escaping or reformatting (or option/warning toggling) may eliminate the issue.
 This would be far preferable to ploughing onward as if the problems do not exist and can never occur, then producing some unrelated error (e.g. from a later compiler) when they do.

 - DONE: We could try to avoid appending semicolons to *trailing* comment lines (currently undetected).
 (Just need a regexp that ensures `//` did not appear inside a String.
 Could that ever appear in a regexp literal?
 A pretty naff one if so.
 But if our sws comment symbol was ever changed to e.g. `#` then certainly we would need to check we are not in a regexp as well as not in a String.
 Some languages even have a meaningful `$#`, but we could demand a gap before the `#` to address that.)